-FC data are then grouped into 5 sectors: residential combustion sources (wood, charcoal, charcoal making, etc.), industrial, power plant, traffic and other sectors including commercial, agricultural and forestry machinery, etc.

-- 110 Details are retained for the four sub-sectors within the traffic sector (road, rail, domestic navigation and aviation).
+FC data are then grouped into five sectors: residential combustion sources (wood, charcoal, charcoal making, etc.), industrial, power plant, traffic and other sectors including commercial, agricultural and forestry machinery.
+Details are retained for the four sub-sectors within the traffic sector (road, rail, domestic navigation and aviation).

 The UNSTAT fossil fuel (FF) consumption database does not mention two-wheeled (TW) vehicle consumption specifically, though this is a common and highly polluting source in Africa.
-Previous work has indeed shown that TW vehicles use mainly smuggled fuel, particularly in the neighboring countries of Nigeria's first African crude oil producer and exporter (Assamoi and Liousse, 2010).
-Our estimation of the number of TW vehicles and their - 115 fuel consumption is based on the work of Assamoi and Liousse (2010).
-Assamoi and Liousse (2010) estimated the number of TWs vehicles for 16 countries in West and Central Africa for the year 2002 and 2005.
-This database was completed using the Demographic Health Surveys reports (DHS) (Corsi et al., 2012) statistical data for 9 countries with non-negligible TW vehicle numbers (i.e. when the consumption of the TW fleet is more than onetenth of the country's gasoline consumption) and for which Assamoi and Liousse (2010) do not provide data.

-Finally, we estimate TW vehicle number per year for the entire study period (1990-2015), based on linear extrapolation techniques, using Assamoi and Liousse (2010) and DHS values.
+Previous work has shown that TW vehicles in countries neighboring Nigeria, which is Africa's largest producer and exporter of crude oil, use mainly smuggled fuel (Assamoi and Liousse, 2010).
+Our estimation of the number of TW vehicles and their fuel consumption is based on the work of Assamoi and Liousse (2010).
+Assamoi and Liousse (2010) estimated the number of TW vehicles for 16 countries in Western and Middle Africa for the year 2002 and 2005.
+This database was completed using the Demographic Health Surveys reports (DHS) (Corsi et al., 2012) statistical data for nine countries with non-negligible TW vehicle numbers (i.e., when the consumption of the TW fleet is more than one-tenth of the country's gasoline consumption) and for which Assamoi and Liousse (2010) do not provide data.
+Finally, we estimate TW vehicle numbers per year for the entire study period (1990-2015), based on linear extrapolation techniques, using Assamoi and Liousse (2010) and DHS values.
 Fuel consumption for TW vehicles is also calculated based on Assamoi and Liousse (2010).
-For the whole period 1990-2015, we use the mean values obtained from minimum and maximum assumptions given by this paper for TW vehicle characteristics (6 as number of traffic days, 1.875 liters as daily consumption for taxis and 0.75 liters for private use only and 754 kg/m3 as fuel density).
-TW vehicles are indeed used for public transportation in addition to private use in 6 west and central African countries (Benin, Cameroon, Chad, Niger, Nigeria and Togo).
+For the whole period 1990-2015, we use the mean values obtained from minimum and maximum assumptions given by this paper for TW vehicle characteristics (6 as the number of traffic days, 1.875 L as daily consumption for taxis and 0.75 L for private use only, and 754 kg m-3 as fuel density).
+TW vehicles are indeed used for public transportation in addition to private use in six Western and Middle African countries (Benin, Cameroon, Chad, Niger, Nigeria and Togo).

-2.1.2 Emission factors (EF)
+2.1.2 Emission factors (EFs)

-Emission factors are dependent on fuel-type, activity, technology and emission reduction regulations.
+Emission factors are dependent on fuel type, activity, technology and emission reduction regulations.
 However, in Africa, information on technology and regulations is not available for each fuel/activity and country.
-To take into

-- 130 account this limitation, our methodology is based on a "lumping" procedure designed to manage available experimental data and account for the main factors of variability.
-Technologies and regulations are assumed to be country-dependent and all 54 African countries are classified into two groups, developing (1) and semi-developed countries (2), based on their gross national product per capita (GDP) (World Bank, 2005), for which different EFs are assigned.
-Twelve African countries are considered to be semi-developed countries including South Africa, - 135 Eswatini, Morocco, Algeria, etc. and the other 42 countries are classified as developing countries.
-Table 1 presents the EF values for black carbon (BC), primary organic carbon (OC) and gaseous compounds, i.e. carbon monoxide (CO), non-methane volatile organic compounds (NMVOCs), nitrogen oxides (NO_x) and sulfur dioxide (SO2) for each country type and the main anthropogenic sources.
+To take into account this limitation, our methodology is based on a "lumping" procedure designed to manage available experimental data and account for the main factors of variability.
+Technologies and regulations are assumed to be countrydependent, and all 54 African countries are classified into two groups, developing countries (1) and semi-developed countries (2), based on their gross national product per capita (GDP) (World Bank, 2005), for which different EFs are assigned.
+Twelve African countries are considered to be semideveloped countries, including South Africa, Eswatini, Morocco and Algeria, and the other 42 countries are classified as developing countries.
+Table 1 presents the EF values for black carbon (BC), primary organic carbon (OC) and gaseous compounds, i.e., carbon monoxide (CO), nonmethane volatile organic compounds (NMVOCs), nitrogen oxides (NO_x) and sulfur dioxide (SO_2) for each country type and the main anthropogenic sources.

-BC and OC EFs for motor gasoline, diesel oil, two-wheel vehicles, wood burning, charcoal burning and making

-140 are taken from Keita et al. (2018) for developing countries.
+BC and OC EFs for motor gasoline, diesel oil, two-wheel vehicles, wood burning, and charcoal burning and making are taken from Keita et al. (2018) for developing countries.
 For semi-developed countries, the ratios of EFs between semi-developed and developing countries in Africa for specific sources as discussed in Liousse et al. (2014) are used to estimate the EFs for this inventory.